About This Activity

-Skip the long ticket lines and enter the beautiful Kucuksu Pavillion with ease
+- Skip the long ticket lines and enter the beautiful Kucuksu Pavilion with ease

-Discover Kucuksu Pavillion, built in the mid-19th century, representing the late Ottoman Empire's architectural grandeur.
+- Discover Kucuksu Pavilion, built in the mid-19th century, representing the late Ottoman Empire's architectural grandeur.

-Enjoy the breathtaking views of the waterway and the surrounding nature of the Pavillion.
+- Enjoy the breathtaking views of the waterway and the surrounding nature of the Pavilion.

-Covers lavish interiors with ornate ceilings, exquisite furnishings, and impressive artworks in the Pavillion.
+- Covers lavish interiors with ornate ceilings, exquisite furnishings, and impressive artworks in the Pavilion.

 Welcome to the Kucuksu Pavilion!
 Nestled in a historic and picturesque corner of Istanbul, this splendid building is a testament to the grandeur of the Ottoman Empire.
 Constructed in the mid-19th century, the Kucuksu Pavilion stands as one of the finest examples of Ottoman elegance and architectural beauty.